-In this post we will see how to enable BitLocker on Windows device and to save the BitLocker recovery key on Microsoft account.
+In this post we will see how to enable and recover BitLocker recovery key on Windows device.
+Once we enable Bitlocker, recovery key generated can be saved on Microsoft account.
 Though we have other options also available to save the recovery key such as printing it, creating pdf file, saving it into a txt file which can be used at later stage.
 However, using Microsoft account gives the flexibility of storing all your recovery password in a centralised place for all the devices you have.

 BitLocker Drive Encryption is a kind of product for your devices which encrypts the device at hardware layer.
 This is applicable for Windows 10, Windows 11 and Windows Server 2016 and above.

 BitLocker requires Trusted Platform Module (TPM) version 1.2 or later (though not compulsory) which is a hardware component and nowadays all computer manufacturers provides it.
 BitLocker can be used without TPM as well which requires a specific settings to be implemented if you wanted to use.
 However using TPM with Secure Boot Enabled setting in BIOS gives the most efficient way of encrypting and saving the information in TPM Module.